-- University of Arkansas at Monticello (UAM) to complete a Bachelor of Science in Natural Resources. - University of Arkansas at Monticello (UAM) to complete Bachelor of Science Wildlife Management - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - UA Fort Smith to complete Bachelor of Science in Organizational Leadership
+- University of Arkansas at Monticello (UAM) to complete a Bachelor of Science in Natural Resources. - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - UA Fort Smith to complete Bachelor of Science in Organizational Leadership

 BUSINESS

 Associate of Science: 65 Credits